 Your Custom Text Here

-Taher Jaoui was born in Tunis, Tunisia.
+Taher Jaoui was born in 1978 in Tunis, Tunisia.
 In 2007 he graduated from the world re-known Sorbonne University in Paris.
-He now lives and works between Paris and Berlin.
+He now lives and works in Berlin.
 Jaoui’s compositions are built through an intuitive and unconscious process.
-His inspiration comes from many sources, including cartoons, graffitis, street art, abstract expressionism and primitivism.
+His inspiration comes from many sources, including abstract expressionism, cartoons, graffitis, street art and primitivism.

 Jaoui’s work mixes paintings and drawing in ways that are both abstract and figurative.
 His colorful compositions stimulate the viewers feelings and imagination and let them build their own interpretation.
 Jaoui attractively combines a full palette of color and texture, using oil, enamel, spray paint and charcoal on canvas.
 Jaoui is represented by galleries in London, Tel Aviv, Tunis, Dubai.
-His works prominently figure in numerous private collections in Europe and the Middle-East.
+His works prominently figure in numerous private collections in Europe, the Middle-East, Asia and the USA where he was met with great success in Art Fairs and other shows.

 Evelyn Sosa Rojas was born in 1989 in Havana, Cuba.
 An emerging photographer who specializes in portraits when she is not busy covering events like the Havana Marathon, Sosa lives and works in Havana.
 A staunch feminist, Sosa wants to show the power of femininity through photos of women in different familiar or intimate settings. in 2016, Sosa was the winner of the prestigious Herman Puig Prize, awarded yearly to the best artist of the Body Photography Salon in Havana.